 When you try to put information into action, you become aware of issues like whether its implementation is practical or effective for you.

-For example, when you’re looking to take a self-help angle toward improving your life, your body making and using its own serotonin in the right amounts is one of those unseen, unthought-of benefits coming with eating a healthy diet and getting enough exercise.
-There are a few more things you can twerk in your life to get the most benefit from the serotonin you make for yourself, however.
+For example, when you’re looking to take a self-help angle toward improving your life, your body making and using its own serotonin in the right amounts is one of those unseen, unthought-of benefits of eating a healthy diet and getting enough exercise.
+You can twerk a few more things in your life to get the most benefit from the serotonin you make for yourself, however.

 Serotonin is being made and taken away during those activities too.

-For example, this study-of-studies (or meta-analysis) makes the case gardening is good for your health.
-It helps people get moderate physical activity, it provides them with healthy food and encourages the consumption of vegetables by making them inexpensively available.
+For example, this study of studies (or meta-analysis) makes the case gardening is good for your health.
+It helps people get moderate physical activity, provides them with healthy food, and encourages the consumption of vegetables by making them inexpensively available.